-Debt is the largest category of investment securities in the US investment universe, with securities valued at $39.4 trillion at the end of 2016.
-That's substantially greater than the US equity market, which was valued at $27.4 trillion.*
+Debt is the largest category of investment securities in the US investment universe, with securities valued at $42 trillion (end of Q1 in 2020).
+That's larger than the US equity market, which was valued at $36 trillion (as of June 2020).*

 But while the concepts of risk and return may be common to both debt and equity, debt investment has its own language, principles, and metrics.
 Familiarity with these unique aspects is important for complete understanding of the market.

 Types of debt investment

 Simply put, debt represents an IOU given from a company, a government entity, or a private borrower to an investor in exchange for cash.
 A debt security is generally issued for a fixed term with the intention of paying a predetermined amount of interest on the debt at fixed intervals during the term and then repaying the face value at the end.
 Within this universe: